phpvms/docs/docs/developers/environment.md

 ./vendor/bin/sail artisan phpvms:dev-install --reset-db
 ```

 This does require sqlite.
-If you want to use MySQL, you need to run the phpVMS
+If you want to use MySQL, you need to run the phpvms
 installer, so it can generate the config files for MySQL (or you can modify the
 generated `.env`), then you can run the above command to reset the database and
 migrations in MySQL.